What do you mean by "presentation"?

 Who should attend the Showcase?

-We hope you'll invite friends, family, classmates, roommates, and anyone else who might be interested.
-And we hope you'll come prepared to talk to people and have a little fun.
+If you've been selected as a presenter, we hope you'll invite friends, family, classmates, roommates, and anyone else who might be interested.
+We'll invite some people, too.
+We hope you'll come prepared to talk to people and have a little fun.
 We'll provide refreshments!

 Credits: